 Because our degree is research based, each student is paired with a faculty advisor in the area of their interests.
 Prospective students are highly encouraged to contact faculty members directly before applying to the program to discuss research opportunities.
 The ability of a faculty member to take on new graduate students changes frequently, and space may be limited in the program.
 You can submit your application without the commitment of a major professor, but the Admissions Committee will not recommend admission to the program until a major professor has agreed to accept you as a student.
 In this case, when applications are reviewed by the Admissions Committee, the committee will try to match qualified applicants with potential mentors listed on the candidate’s application.
 Interested mentors will then reach out to the candidates for interviews prior to acceptance into the program.

 In order to pursue the Master of Science Degree in Biology, you must be accepted by both the University and the Department.
 Applications can be found at Cal State Apply and information on the University admission requirements can found at the Global Programs and Services website.

-In addition to the prerequisites for entrance to CSUSM as a graduate student, our program requires the following: 1) a bachelor's degree in the biological or related sciences with minimum coursework similar to that required for our minor in Biological Sciences at CSUSM; 2) an undergraduate GPA in all completed science and math courses of at least 2.75 or a GPA of at least 3.0 in the last 35 semester units of science and math; and 3) Scores from the General GRE test (Verbal Reasoning, Quantitative Reasoning, Analytical Writing) submitted by the application deadline.
+In addition to the prerequisites for entrance to CSUSM as a graduate student, our program requires the following: 1) a bachelor's degree in the biological or related sciences with minimum coursework similar to that required for our minor in Biological Sciences at CSUSM; 2) an undergraduate GPA in all completed science and math courses of at least 2.75 or a GPA of at least 3.0 in the last 35 semester units of science and math.